BrandonSmurlo/BrandonSmurlo_website/navigation/journey.md

 ---
 layout: blogs
 title: Journey
 search_exclude: true
 permalink: /blogs/
 ---

-tools and setup

-# TERMINAL & FILE MANAGEMENT
-I used the Linux terminal to navigate and manage files.
-Commands like `cd` (change directory), `mkdir` (create folder), and `ls` (list files) were crutial for moving through and organizing my project files.

-# INSTALLING DEVELOPER TOOLS WITH UBUNTU LINUX
-Ubuntu’s `apt` package manager was used to install tools like Python and Ruby.
-Key commands used:
+# My Coding Journey

+## Tools and Setup

+---

+### Terminal & File Management

+Using the **Linux terminal** was essential for navigating and managing my project files.
+Some of the key commands I used were:
+- `cd` – change directory
+- `mkdir` – create a folder
+- `ls` – list files

+These commands were crucial for keeping my project organized and efficient.

+---

+### Installing Developer Tools with Ubuntu Linux

+I installed necessary developer tools using Ubuntu's **apt** package manager.
+Key commands I used include:
-- `sudo apt update` – to update the package list
+- `sudo apt update` – updates the package list
-- `sudo apt install <package_name>` – to install necessary packages
+- `sudo apt install <package_name>` – installs specific tools like Python and Ruby

-# SETTING UP PYTHON ENVIRONMENT
-After setting up Python, I created a virtual environment for my project using:
+---

+### Setting Up Python Environment

+To keep my project dependencies organized, I set up a **virtual environment** for Python:
-- `python3 -m venv venv` – sets up an isolated environment
+- `python3 -m venv venv` – creates an isolated environment
-- `source venv/bin/activate` – activates it
+- `source venv/bin/activate` – activates the environment

-This keeps project dependencies organized and separate from global packages.
+This helped me keep my project dependencies separate from the system's global packages.

+---

 ![Ubuntu Image](https://ubuntu.com/wp-content/uploads/a9c1/Screenshot-from-2022-04-18-13-05-17-min.png)

-# INSTALLING PYTHON PACKAGES
+---

+### Installing Python Packages

-With the virtual environment active, I used `pip` to install required packages:
+With the virtual environment active, I used `pip` to install the necessary packages for my project:
-- `pip install -r requirements.txt` – installs everything from my project’s requirements file.
+- `pip install -r requirements.txt` – installs everything listed in the requirements file

-# RUBY AND JEKYLL SETUP
+---

+### Ruby and Jekyll Setup

-To run Jekyll (for GitHub Pages), I installed Ruby gems:
+To run **Jekyll** for GitHub Pages, I installed the required **Ruby gems** using:
-- `bundle install` – grabs the necessary Ruby packages.
+- `bundle install` – installs the necessary Ruby packages
-This sets up my local Jekyll environment for creating the website.
+This set up my local environment for creating and testing the website.

-# LAUNCHING THE LOCAL SERVER
+---

+### Launching the Local Server

-I ran the local server with the command `make`.
-This let me view my website at `http://127.0.0.1:4000`, making it easy to check updates before pushing them live.
+I used the command `make` to run the local server, allowing me to preview my website at `http://127.0.0.1:4000`.
+This was crucial for testing changes before pushing them live.

-# SYNCING WITH GITHUB
+---

+### Syncing with GitHub

-After changes are made, I saved and committed them to Git:
+After making updates, I saved my changes using Git:
-- `git commit -m "insert message"`
+- `git commit -m "insert message"` – commits my changes
-I pushed my commits with `git push` to update the remote repository.
-GitHub Pages will automatically rebuild the site with my changes.
+- `git push` – pushes the changes to the remote repository

+GitHub Pages then automatically rebuilds the site with the new changes.

+---

+This journey has helped me understand the importance of organization and attention to detail in coding projects.